-For our SS20 Ahimsa collection we have started to experiment with Ahimsa silk, our Orla block print is 50% Ahimsa.
+In our Resort '21 collection, we have created our very own luxury ahimsa silk and organic cotton blend - 50% ahimsa silk and 50% organic cotton.
+Our SS20 Ahimsa collection Orla block print is 50% ahimsa silk and 50% silk.
 We are excited to continue to use and experiment with Ahimsa silk for our future collections, aiming for 100% Ahimsa silk products.

-Discovered while traveling through Indonesia, this lovely hand-woven Rami caught Savannah’s eye with its soft, stretchy and unique look.
+Discovered while traveling through Indonesia, this lovely hand-woven Ramie caught Savannah’s eye with its soft, stretchy, and unique look.
 It inspired a whole new range of designs.
-Rami is one of the oldest fiber crops, having been used for at least 6,000 years.
+Ramie is one of the oldest fiber crops, having been used for at least 6,000 years.
 It’s older than cotton and uses less water to grow.
-Rami is quite a unique fabric that is not widely used so we are constantly struggling to get our hands it.
+Ramie is quite a unique fabric that is not widely used so we are constantly struggling to get our hands on it.